 In this study, the first joint medical and nursing cooperative responsibility management nursing management and self-efficacy education were used to intervene in patients with gastrointestinal tumors in our hospital.
 The results showed that after the intervention, the combined group’s self-efficacy score was higher than that of the conventional group.
 The scores of various dimensions of the coping style were better in the conventional group.
 Moreover, the score of each dimension of self-feeling burden was lower than the corresponding score of the conventional group, and the incidence of postoperative infection was lower than that of the conventional group, indicating that the joint implementation of medical care cooperative responsibility system nursing management and self-efficiency education can improve the healing of the gastrointestinal tract more effectively.

-Following tumor surgery, patients’ self-efficacy and coping styles can reduce the burden of self-feeling and help reduce postoperative infection risk.
-The main reasons for the analysis are as follows: (1) Self-efficacy education should be intervened following the specific conditions of patients, guide them to talk about subjective feelings and psychological problems, actively conduct targeted counseling, and encourage patients to relieve negative emotions through encouragement and example demonstrations to make them brave in facing their illness, building confidence in their recovery, gradually reducing their psychological pressure, and stimulating their self-efficacy.
-Simultaneously, self-efficiency education can deepen the gastrointestinal cancer patients’ correct understanding of the disease, establish a correct health concept, and enhance the patient’s self-management and control capabilities; and (2) the responsible nurse is the person who has the most contact with the patient.
+Following tumor surgery, patients’ self-efficacy and coping styles can reduce the self-feeling burden and help reduce postoperative infection risk.
+Self-efficacy education guides patients to talk about subjective feelings and psychological problems, actively conducts targeted counseling, and encourages patients to relieve negative emotions through encouragement.
+It also helps them to become brave in facing their illness, builds confidence in their recovery, gradually reduces their psychological pressure, and stimulates their self-efficacy.
+Simultaneously, self-efficacy education can deepen the gastrointestinal cancer patient’s understanding of the disease, establish a correct health concept, and enhance the patient’s self-management and control capabilities.

+The responsible nurse is the person who has the most contact with the patient.
 The harmonious nurse-patient relationship is conducive to directly grasping the patient’s psychological state and providing corresponding psychological counseling.
-However, some patients are affected by traditional concepts, and most think that the nursing staff will only perform medicine delivery and operations such as injections and only have a high degree of trust in physicians while lacking trust in the health education of the nursing staff, which in turn affects the effectiveness of health education.
+However, some patients are affected by traditional concepts, and most think that the nursing staff will only perform medicine delivery and operations, such as injections, and only have a high degree of trust in physicians while lacking trust in the health education of the nursing staff, which in turn affects the effectiveness of health education.
 In the cooperative nursing system of medical care, full use of the authority of the doctor and the patient’s trust in the doctor let the doctor participate in the patient’s postoperative care, maximize the different professional advantages of medical care, and provide patients with a full range of medical and nursing support.
-Besides, in the management of the cooperative nursing responsibility system, patients are closer to physicians and nursing staff, which can make patients more familiar with physicians and nursing staff, create a comfortable hospitalization environment, increase patient trust, and reduce unneeded claims on the physicians’ and nursing staff’s time so that they have more time to communicate among each other and with patients.
+In addition, in the management of the cooperative nursing responsibility system, patients are closer to physicians and nursing staff, which can make patients more familiar with physicians and nursing staff, create a comfortable hospitalization environment, increase patient trust, and reduce unneeded claims on the physicians’ and nursing staff’s time so that they have more time to communicate among each other and with patients.

 Through the development of collaborative nursing care with medical care, physicians and nursing staff can accurately position their roles and put their job responsibilities in the proper place.
 Nursing staff and physicians can make rounds together to discuss the focus of medical care and the patient’s condition, treatment and rehabilitation, and other concerns.
 They can pay attention to information sharing and provide mutual help and mutual learning.
 The professional cooperation, communication, and contact between doctors and nursing staff are close and direct, which is conducive to the full implementation of diagnosis and treatment plans and early recovery of patients.

 CONCLUSION

-In summary, the joint adoption of medical care and cooperative responsibility management and self-efficiency education can improve patients’ physical and mental states with gastrointestinal tumor surgery, change the response to disease, and reduce postoperative infection risk.
+In summary, the joint adoption of medical care and cooperative responsibility management and self-efficacy education can improve patients’ physical and mental states after gastrointestinal tumor surgery, change the response to disease, and reduce postoperative infection risk.

 ARTICLE HIGHLIGHTS